redhat-developer/intellij-openshift-connector/README.md

 ### Breaking Changes

-Post `0.1.1` releases contains breaking changes mentioned below.
+Post `1.0.0` releases contains breaking changes mentioned below.

-* The Components created with previous versions(<=0.0.6) will no longer be visible in OpenShift Application Explorer view.
+* The Components created with previous versions(<=1.0.0) will be automatically migrated to use odo v3 workflow.
-* New Component, Url and Storage objects are created locally in context folder and not immediately pushed to the cluster.

-> **Please follow the [migration](https://github.com/redhat-developer/intellij-openshift-connector/wiki/Migration-to-v0.1.0) guide to resolve any possible issues.**
+> **Please follow the [migration](https://github.com/redhat-developer/intellij-openshift-connector/wiki/Migration-to-v0.1.0) guide to resolve any possible issues for older breaking changes.**

 In case of any queries, please use the [Feedback & Question](#Feedback-&-Questions) section.

 ## Commands and features

-`OpenShift Toolkit` supports a number of commands & actions for interacting with OpenShift clusters; these are accessible via the context menu.
+`OpenShift Toolkit` supports a number of commands & actions for interacting with OpenShift/Kubernetes clusters; these are accessible via the context menu.

 ### General Commands

-* `Log in to cluster` - Log in to your server and save login for subsequent use.
+* `Log in to cluster` - Log in to your cluster and save login for subsequent use.
-    * Credentials : Log in to the given server with the given credentials.
+    * Credentials : Log in to the given cluster with the given credentials.
     * Token : Login using bearer token for authentication to the API server.
 * `New Project` - Create new project inside the OpenShift cluster / Create new namespace inside the Kubernetes cluster.
 * `Open Console Dashboard` - Opens the OpenShift webconsole URL.